 The City of Vaudreuil-Dorion places great importance on trees in its territory.
 Planting on both public and private property is encouraged through grants and other means.
+Without counting the public woodlots, the number of public trees in Vaudreuil-Dorion is estimated at over 9,500.

 In residential areas, there must be at least one tree in the front or secondary front yard.
 An additional tree is required if the front lot line is 20 metres wide or more, and for each additional 10 metres.
 For example, for a single-family home whose front yard is 18 metres wide, only one tree is required.
 A front yard 22 metres wide would require two trees.
 Note that the width of the front lot line includes the driveway.